nickbruggen90/nickbruggen90/README.md

 ## Networking Encyclopedia: Vol. 802.1Q (work in progress)

 #### Welcome to my Networking Lab Documentation and Reference Manual repository.
 This is an ongoing project dedicated to mastering Cisco networking and modern networking technologies.
-#### Here you will find command syntax, real verification output, protocol architecture and deep-dives into both foundational and emerging topics.
+#### Protocol architecture and deep-dives into both foundational and emerging topics.
 ---
 ## 🕵️‍♂️ What You'll Find Here